CleverCloud/doc.clever-cloud.com/billing/analytics-consumption.md

 If your apps is experiencing upscale and downscale frequently, like several times per month, your monthly invoice amount will not be exactly the same each month, if auto-scalability is enabled (in your app preferences, tab "Scaling").

 Most of our cutomers apps running with auto-scaling enabled have less than a ±5% variation between consecutive months in their invoice.
 Especially because upscale events don't last for long before a downscale occurs, usually after 2-3 hours.
-High trafic is most of the time temporary (a newsletter sendings, a TV show appearence, Techcrunch effect etc.).
+High traffic is most of the time temporary (a newsletter sendings, a TV show appearance, Techcrunch effect etc.).

 In the end, auto-scaling is pretty useful to avoid applications slowdown with a significant impact on your billing.